f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Controller Setup
 =======================

 Connect a console or terminal server to each of the system controllers console ports.
 Login as admin/admin (you’ll be prompted to change the password) and access the F5OS CLI.
+Follow the details in the link below to run the setup wizard.

+`Run the VELOS Setup Wizard <https://techdocs.f5.com/en-us/hardware/velos-systems-getting-started/gs-system-initial-config.html#velos-setup-wizard-overview>_'

 F5OS utilizes **ConfD** for configuration management and will be a familiar navigation experience if you have used it on other products.
 The CLI supports **<TAB>** command completion and online help via **?**, and is easy to navigate.
 There are **show** commands to display current configurations and status, and a **config** mode to alter current configuration.

 Once logged in, you can display the current running configuration by issuing the command **show running-config**.